triosar/novasaur/README.md

 Novasaur uses Python, and makes use of the discord.py library to communicate with Discord from a Python script.

+The only branch used at the moment is the `master` branch.
+I may make use of release functionality at a later time, but for now it's not paticularly worth the fuss.

 It is maintained by Triosar.
 # Features
 - Extremely basic filter.